Congo opposition plans protest over election results

 Other observer groups have expressed concern about problems in the run up to the polls, and the European Union is expected to release a statement in the coming days.

-The government has warned Tshisekedi that declaring himself president is illegal and could spark further violence.
+The government has warned Tshisekedi that declaring himself president is illegal and may spark further violence.
 Britain and the African Union are among those who have called for calm.

 Kabila, who came to power in 2001 following the assassination of his father, before winning elections in 2006, has yet to speak following the results.

-Tshisekedi had hoped to capitalize on growing frustrations within the country over the government's failure to tackle corruption or insecurity, particularly in the east of the country, where rebel groups still roam.
-(Writing by Bate Felix; Editing by Rosalind Russell)
+Tshisekedi had hoped to capitalise on growing frustrations within the country over the government's failure to tackle corruption or insecurity, particularly in the east of the country, where rebel groups still roam.

+(Additional reporting by John Irish in Paris; Writing by Bate Felix; Editing by Rosalind Russell and Louise Ireland)